dimalypai/mil-masters-thesis-chalmers/docs/report/05_FunLang.md

     in return [State ::: Error Unit] var_2;
 ~~~

-Built-in `State` functions such as `evalState`, `execState`, `get`, `put` and
+Built-in `State` functions such as `evalState`, `execState`, `runState`, `get`,
-`modify` are implemented in MIL and this code is emitted at the beginning of
+`put` and `modify` are implemented in MIL and this code is emitted at the
-every program together with other built-in functions and data types.
-The
+beginning of every program together with other built-in functions and data
-function `evalState` creates a reference with the initial state value that it
+types.
+The function `evalState` creates a reference with the initial state
-is given and runs a given `State` computation with this reference as an
+value that it is given and runs a given `State` computation with this reference
-argument.
+as an argument.
 The same happens in `execState`, but in addition it reads the
 reference to get the final state value out and returns it.
+The `runState`
+function does everything `execState` does, but then also constructs a pair with
-The `get` and `put`
+both the result and the final state value and returns this pair.
+The `get` and
-functions are wrappers around `read_ref` and `write_ref` respectively.
-The
+`put` functions are wrappers around `read_ref` and `write_ref` respectively.
-`modify` operation is a more high-level combination of these two with a given
+The `modify` operation is a more high-level combination of these two with a
-state transformation function applied in between.
+given state transformation function applied in between.

 ### Exceptions